FutureXiang/edm2/README.md

   sample.py --config config/cifar100/G.yaml --use_amp --epoch 1999
 ```

+## Observations and takeaways :star:
+- Config C shows **consistent improvements** over the original EDM.
+The main contribution is from the multi-task weighting.
+- Config E could perform better than Config C, but the convergence is **significantly slower** (see the epoch counts below).
+- Config G seems to **favor latent-space modeling**, and it's inferior to Config E on pixel-space generation.
+- Post-hoc EMA (and the power function EMA) tends to **favor longer training** durations.
+For small-sized datasets like CIFAR, it won't help much.

 ## Results
-Config G seems to be inferior to Config E on pixel-space generation.

-So here we only report Config C and Config E results on CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.
+We report Config C and Config E results on CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets.

 |        Config       |     Model     | Network size | Best FID (18 steps)   | Best linear probe acc. |
 |:--------------------|:--------------|:-------------|:----------------------|:-----------------------|